-- 8.1.1 A transmission entity and distributor must make an offer to a person requesting rights to use or have access to its transmission system or distribution system (as the case may be) for telecommunications purposes, having regard to matters including: - (a) the technical feasibility of the entity granting such access to its transmission system or distribution system; and - (b) the preservation of visual amenity, given the surroundings and environment in which the relevant part of the transmission system or distribution system is located; - (c) whether or not it would be uneconomical for the person requesting access to develop another facility to provide the telecommunications service requested; - (d) whether or not access can be provided without: - (i) undue risk to human health or safety; - (ii) undue risk to the safety of property; - (iii) adversely affecting the safety or performance of the transmission system or distribution system; - (iv) adversely affecting any customers or entities connected to those systems; - 8.1.2 the matters set out in clause 8.2; and - 8.1.3 the person requesting access agreeing in writing with the transmission entity or distributor that any dispute relating to the granting of such access be submitted to arbitration in accordance with clause 8.3 or such other arbitration procedures prescribed in industry codes issued by the Commission from time to time.
+- 8.1.1 A transmission entity and distributor must make an offer to a person requesting rights to use or have access to its transmission system or distribution system (as the case may be) for telecommunications purposes, having regard to matters including: - (a) the technical feasibility of the entity granting such access to its transmission system or distribution system; and - (b) the preservation of visual amenity, given the surroundings and environment in which the relevant part of the transmission system or distribution system is located; - (c) whether or not it would be uneconomical for the person requesting access to develop another facility to provide the telecommunications service requested; - (d) whether or not access can be provided without: - i. undue risk to human health or safety; - ii. undue risk to the safety of property; - iii. adversely affecting the safety or performance of the transmission system or distribution system; - iv. adversely affecting any customers or entities connected to those systems; - (e) the matters set out in clause 8.2; and - (f) the person requesting access agreeing in writing with the transmission entity or distributor that any dispute relating to the granting of such access be submitted to arbitration in accordance with clause8.3 or such other arbitration procedures prescribed in industry codes issued by the Commission from time to time.